Fluctuations of Subgraph Counts in Graphon Based Random Graphs: Introduction

-In this paper we study the asymptotic distribution of $X_n(H, W)$ for general graphons $W$.
-This problem has received significant attention recently, beginning with the work of F{\'e}ray, M{\'e}liot, and Nikeghbali~\cite{feray2020graphons}, where the asymptotic normality for homomorphism densities in general $W$-random graphs was derived using the framework of mod-Gaussian convergence (see also \cite{delmas2021asymptotic} and the references therein).
-Using this machinery the authors also obtained moderate deviation principles and local limit theorems for the homomorphism densities in this regime.
-Very recently, using Stein's method, rates of convergence to normality in Kolmogorov distance \cite{kaur2020higher} and Berry-Essen type bounds \cite{zhang2021berryesseen} have been derived as well.
-However, interestingly, the limiting normality of the subgraph counts obtained in \cite{feray2020graphons} can be degenerate depending on the structure of the graphon $W$.
-This phenomenon was first explored in the remarkable recent paper of Hladk\'y, Pelekis, and \v{S}ileikis~\cite{hladky2019limit} for the case where $H=K_r$ is the $r$-clique, for some $r \geq 2$.
-They showed that the usual Gaussian limit is degenerate when a certain regularity function, which encodes the homomorphism density of $K_r$ incident on a given `vertex' of $W$, is constant almost everywhere.
-In this case, the graphon $W$ is said to be $K_r$-regular and the asymptotic distribution of $X_n(K_r, W)$ has both Gaussian and non-Gaussian components.
-In this paper we extend this result to any fixed graph $H$.
+However, interestingly, the limiting normal distribution of the subgraph counts obtained in \cite{feray2020graphons} can be degenerate depending on the structure of the graphon $W$.
+This phenomenon was observed in \cite{feray2020graphons}, and it was explored in detail in the recent paper of Hladk\'y, Pelekis, and \v{S}ileikis~\cite{hladky2019limit} for the case where $H=K_r$ is the $r$-clique, for some $r \geq 2$.
+They showed that the usual Gaussian limit is degenerate when a certain regularity function, which encodes the homomorphism density of $K_r$ incident on a given `vertex' of $W$, is constant almost everywhere (a.e.).
+In this case, the graphon $W$ is said to be $K_r$-regular and the asymptotic distribution of $X_n(K_r, W)$ (with another normalization, differing by a factor $n\qq$) has both Gaussian and non-Gaussian components.
+In the present paper we extend this result to any fixed graph $H$.
 To this end, we introduce the analogous notion of $H$-regularity and show that the fluctuations of $X_n(H, W)$ depends on whether or not $W$ is $H$-regular.
-In particular, if $W$ is not $H$-regular, then $X_n(H, W)$ is asymptotically Gaussian.
-However, if $W$ is $H$-regular, then the limiting distribution of $X_n(H, W)$ has a Gaussian component and another independent (non-Gaussian) component which is a (possibly) infinite weighted sum of centered chi-squared random variables.
-Here, the weights are determined by spectrum of the graphon obtained from the 2-point conditional densities of $H$ in $W$, that is, the density of $H$ in $W$ when two vertices of $H$ are mapped to two `vertices' of $W$, averaged over all pairs of vertices of $H$.
-Unlike in \cite{hladky2019limit} which use the method of moments, our proofs employ the orthogonal decomposition for generalized $U$-statistics developed by Janson and Nowicki \cite{janson1991asymptotic}.
+In particular, if $W$ is not $H$-regular, then, $X_n(H, W)$ is asymptotically Gaussian, using a normalization factor $n^{|V(H)|-1/2}$.
+However, if $W$ is $H$-regular, then the normalization factor becomes $n^{|V(H)|-1}$ and yields a limiting distribution of $X_n(H, W)$ that has, in general, a Gaussian component and another independent (non-Gaussian) component which is a (possibly) infinite weighted sum of centered chi-squared random variables.
+Here, the weights are determined by the spectrum of a graphon obtained from the 2-point conditional densities of $H$ in $W$, that is, the density of $H$ in $W$ when two vertices of $H$ are mapped to two `vertices' of $W$, averaged over all pairs of vertices of $H$.
+The results are formally stated in Theorem \ref{thm:asymp_count}.
+Unlike in \cite{hladky2019limit} which uses the method of moments, our proofs employ the orthogonal decomposition for generalized $U$-statistics developed by Janson and Nowicki \cite{janson1991asymptotic} (see also \cite[Chapter 11.3]{SJIII}).
 This avoids cumbersome moment calculations and provides a more streamlined framework for dealing with the asymmetries of general subgraphs.
-The formal statements of the results are given in the section below.